goyalanshika-31/Sales-Performance-Analysis-Excel/README.md

 ---

-📌 *This project is part of my Data Analyst portfolio.*
+📌 This project is part of my Data Analyst portfolio and demonstrates end-to-end analysis from raw data to actionable business insights.